Certificate Transparency

 What to do if your certificate does not work

 As noted in Chrome Policies, all certificates issued after 30 April 2018 are expected to be disclosed via Certificate Transparency in a way that is compliant with the Certificate Transparency in Chrome policy.
-Virtually all publicly-trusted CAs have committed to supporting CT for their customers by default by this date, meaning that site operators should not have to do anything special and can continue getting certificates that just work on 1 May 2018.
+Virtually all publicly-trusted CAs now support CT for their customers by default, meaning that site operators should not have to do anything special and can continue getting certificates that just work.
+1 May 2018.